lagdo/dbadmin-app/README.md

 Jaxon DbAdmin supports 3 file formats for its database access configuration options: `json`, `yaml` and `php`.

 It will successively look for the `config/dbadmin.json`, `config/dbadmin.yaml`, `config/dbadmin.yml` and `config/dbadmin.php`, and loads the first it will find.
-It will then parse the content of the config file, and return the authenticated user specific options.
+It will then parse the content of the config file, and return the options specific to the authenticated user.

 This is an example of a `json` config file.